 Ways To Feel More A Part of the Community.

 With an undergraduate enrollment of over 25,000 spanning across the Boca Raton Campus, FAU can feel huge.
-The large size of campus means students should find a place where they feel at home.
+The large size of the campus means students should find a place where they feel at home.
 Some students will choose to rush a sorority or fraternity but others will not find Greek life their cup of tea.
 No worries; there are many other possible ways to get involved on campus.

 Some of you may believe that your student’s first job is school, and I couldn’t agree more.
 That said; being involved in some way is rather important too.
 Firstly, joining a club will help your student build a community.
 Since they’re leaving their family and sometimes their friends behind, getting involved helps them to discover new friends with similar interests.
 It only takes a few friends to make a large school feel smaller.
 Joining clubs or organizations allows students to discover their passions and strengths.
 It also helps them to discover what they don’t like, which can be just as important.
 Clubs and student organizations only enhance a student’s time at FAU.